Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Introduction

-\item[(\textbf{III})] Finally, building on the two proximal inequalities for composite functions derived in~\citep{li2024linear, li2024linear2}, which are the proximal counterparts of the two strongly convex inequalities, we extend the linear convergence to the two proximal algorithms, the fast iterative shrinkage-thresholding algorithm~(\texttt{FISTA}) and its monotonic counterpart~(\texttt{M-FISTA}). \end{itemize}
+\item[(\textbf{IV})] Finally, leveraging two proximal inequalities for composite functions developed in~\citep{li2024linear, li2024linear2}, which serves as proximal proximal analogs of the standard inequalities for strongly convex functions, we further extend our linear convergence to two widely used proximal algorithms: the fast iterative shrinkage-thresholding algorithm~(\texttt{FISTA}) and its monotonic variant~(\texttt{M-FISTA}).